bspeagle/the-site/README.md

 Nothing terribly exciting here folks.
 Calm down.

-The site is a Laravel project and main page uses as jQuery library (https://terminal.jcubic.pl/) for emulating a terminal in browser.
+The site is a Laravel project and main page uses a jQuery library (https://terminal.jcubic.pl/) for emulating a terminal in browser.

 The infrastructure is managed by Terraform and creates an ECS cluster off a single EC2 instance.
 There's also Jenkins deployment pipelines and docker files.